"Teddy Roosevelt's Rifle"

 PGW does not manufacture the upper handguard for the 1895 carbine or musket, and has no plans to do so.
 Sorry!

-Our Winchester Model 1895 stocks are intended for only early original firearms, manufactured through 1931.
+Our Winchester Model 1895 stocks are intended ONLY for early original firearms, manufactured through 1931.
 They are not correct for recently manufactured reproduced or re-introduced models.
+Despite rumors and claims to the contrary, these later models are not exact reproductions of early original Winchesters.